johnathanvman/F6/index.md

 					Entrys.push("CDOM swoops down and attacks SUB, leaving her bruised and bleeding!")
 					Entrys.push("CDOM flies by and kicks SUB in the head!") if((unit(s[2]).Tags[0] == "Batgirl" || unit(s[2]).Tags[0]) == "Harpygirl" && unit(s[2]).flying){
-						Entrys.push(choose(["CDOM outflies the other batgirl and soon has her by the neck","CDOM swoops up at SUB from below, latching onto her throat!","CDOM intercepts SUB and bites into her neck."])+choose([" CSUB barely manages to escape DOM's attack!","CSUB does a barrel roll to fling the other girl off of her.","CSUB pushes the other girl away before its too late, and gets some distance from her attacker."]))
+						Entrys = [choose(["CDOM outflies the other batgirl and soon has her by the neck","CDOM swoops up at SUB from below, latching onto her throat!","CDOM intercepts SUB and bites into her neck."])+choose([" CSUB barely manages to escape DOM's attack!","CSUB does a barrel roll to fling the other girl off of her.","CSUB pushes the other girl away before its too late, and gets some distance from her attacker."])]
 					}
 				}
 				if(unit(s[1]).Tags[0] == "Harpygirl" && unit(s[1]).flying){